urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/10 Stream API.md

           Returns a sorted stream based on the passed comparator Terminal operations
-      Return void, an object, value, collection or array findFirst()
+      Return void, an object, value, collection or array After calling terminal operation, stream can't be used again findFirst()
           Returns an Optional with the first element of this stream It is a short-circuit operation